 Birds make different call signs/sounds which can be very intriguing.
 The best way to record these sounds is with a good portable voice recorder.
 This will also help you identify the different birds when back in your room comparing notes.

 Bird identification books are important to help you identify the species you spotted.
 The books can be acquired/bought from the national park offices and other major birding spots.
-The book should have a complete collection of the birds (including their pictures) in the area you are planning to visit because it will help you know the species encountered.
+The book should contain a comprehensive collection of bird species, including pictures of each, in the area you plan to visit.
+This will help you identify the species you encounter.

 While in the national parks or birding sanctuaries, you need to follow certain Dos and Don’ts.
-You need to respect the birds and the environment in which they live in.
+You need to respect the birds and the environment in which they live.

-Avoid the use of flash cameras if possible especially in areas with many birds and during the breeding season.
-Keep a good distance away from known nesting colonies so as not to alert the birds or expose the chicks to danger.
+Avoid the use of flash cameras if possible, especially in areas with many birds and during the breeding season.
+Keep a safe distance from nesting colonies to avoid disturbing birds and endangering chicks.
 Unless you are a researcher, do not touch eggs.
 Many species abandon their eggs if touched by humans.

-Respect the environment in which you find yourself in.
-Don not litter bird sanctuaries.
+Respect the environment in which you find yourself.
+Do not litter bird sanctuaries.
 Avoid trampling and leave bird habitats as you found them.
 Do not trespass on private property while birding before asking for permission.
 You don’t want to spoil the image of the wider birding community.

 Check for specific rules at birding locations as they can vary.
 How about considering moving to a smaller and more manageable group?
 This way, not only can you avoid disturbing the environment but also stay under the radar of the watchful birds.
 Sounds like a good plan, right?